 Welcome to our Introvert Interviews series, where we talk to introverts from all walks of life about their experiences and their introversion.

-Are you aware of your introversion when you’re teaching classes?
+Are you aware of your introversion while doing photography?

 If you were able to travel back in time, is there any advice you would give to your younger introverted self?

 It’s okay to be different.
 Find out who you say you are, don’t worry about what people try to tell you to be.
 Your life is yours, not theirs.
 You’ll find people who like you just the way you are.
 Don’t change for the people here and now.
 If they don’t accept you like this, they won’t last long anyway.
 Save yourself the heartache.
 Your dog is cooler, anyway.